-This WA award summary applies to businesses in the state industrial relations Step 1 system.
-The state system covers businesses (and their employees) that Is the business in the state operate as: system? ✓ sole traders (e.g. Jane Smith trading as Jane's Landscaping) ✓ unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Landscaping) ✓ unincorporated trust arrangements. (e.g. Jane and Bob Smith as trustees for the Smith Family Trust trading as Jane's Landscaping) ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses (e.g. Smith Pty Ltd trading as Jane's Landscaping) incorporated partnerships or incorporated trusts trading or financial corporations incorporated associations and other non-profit bodies that are
+This WA award summary applies to businesses in the state industrial relations system.
+The state system covers businesses (and their employees) that operate as:

+- ✓ sole traders (e.g. Jane Smith trading as Jane's Removalists) - ✓ unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Removalists) - unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for the Smith Family Trust trading as Jane's Removalists) - ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations

+This summary does not cover businesses and organisations in the national industrial relations system which operate as:

+- Pty Ltd businesses that are trading or financial corporations (e.g. Smith Pty Ltd trading as Jane's Removalists ) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations.

 For more information visit the Guide to who is in the WA state system page.
 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au